kemitchell/square-one-forms/employee.md

 # Equity

 If your offer letter includes equity compensation like stock, options, or appreciation rights, you will only get that compensation if the company's board of directors or other governing body approves.
-You will also need to agree to separate terms covering that compensation with the company.
+You will also have to agree to separate terms for that compensation with the company.

 # Benefits